sc-grads/Clement_Mathobela/README.md

 # Python-Bootcamp
-All my projects from the Udemy Python course.
+All my projects and solutions for the Python Bootcamp Udemy course.